klequis/flexbox-react-material-ui-ex/README.md

 # React-Flexbox

-Demonstrates Flexbox options in a react app
+Demonstrates Flexbox options in a React app with Material UI.